 You can set an overall storage limit for an organization, storage tier limits, or both.
 You can set per-tier storage quota limits even if you don't set an overall storage quota on the Resources tab.
 You can also exclude certain tiers from storage quota calculations (for example, if you use one tier for swap space).

 When a storage tier is included in quota but set to Unlimited, the storage tier is displayed on the Service Portal dashboard, but usage doesn't count towards a user's or organization's quota.
 When a storage tier is excluded, it's not displayed on the Service Portal dashboard, and usage doesn't count towards a user's or organization's quota.

-Once you enable Use Per Storage Tier Quotas for the organization, Service Portal organization managers will see a Storage Tiers tab in the Edit Quota dialog.
+Note: Once you enable Use Per Storage Tier Quotas for the organization, Service Portal organization managers will see a Storage Tiers tab in the Edit Quota dialog.

 - To control how VM power state and disk format affect quota usage, click Advanced Configuration.

 - To exclude powered-off VMs from CPU and memory quota calculations, enable the option For stopped VMs, include only storage quota and exclude CPU and memory quota.

 - By default, if this option is enabled, members can't power on VMs when doing so would cause quota to be exceeded.
 To change this behavior, enable the option Allow organization members to power on VMs when quota is exceeded.
 In this case, members are warned that quota will be exceeded, but they can proceed with powering on the VM.

 - By default, quota usage for thin disks is calculated as actual (used) storage, rather than total provisioned size.
 To change this setting, enable Use total provisioned disk size for thin disks.
 Note that this setting affects both overall and per-tier storage quota.